munificent/craftinginterpreters/book/optimization.md

 ^code value-to-num (1 before, 2 after)

-It works exactly the same except it flips the fields that it writes to and reads from.
+It works exactly the same except it flips which field it writes and which it reads.
 Again, the compiler will eliminate all of it.

 That was a lot of code to ultimately do nothing but silence the C type checker.
 Doing a runtime type *test* on a Lox number is a little more interesting.
 If all we have are exactly the bits for a double, how do we tell that it *is* a double?

+It's time to get bit twiddling:

 ^code is-number (1 before, 2 after)

-It's time to get bit twiddling.
 We know that every Value that is *not* a number will use a special quiet NaN representation.
-And we're taking for granted that we have correctly avoided any of the meaningful NaN representations that may actually be produced by doing arithmetic on numbers.
+And we presume we have correctly avoided any of the meaningful NaN representations that may actually be produced by doing arithmetic on numbers.

-If the double has all of its NaN bits set, and the quiet NaN bit set, and maybe one more for good measure, we can be pretty certain it is one of the bit patterns we ourselves have set aside for other types.
-To check that, we mask out all of the bits except for are set of quiet NaN bits.
-If *all* of those bits are set, it must be a value of some other Lox type.
+If the double has all of its NaN bits set, and the quiet NaN bit set, and one more for good measure, we can be pretty certain it is one of the bit patterns we ourselves have set aside for other types.
+To check that, we mask out all of the bits except for our set of quiet NaN bits.
+If *all* of those bits are set, it must be a NaN-boxed value of some other Lox type.

 The set of quiet NaN bits are declared like this: